 One time I told a story to a mastermind group.
 Afterward, someone later complimented me on being “vulnerable.”

 I was horrified.
 I wasn’t being vulnerable.
 I don’t remember what I shared, but I do remember I made a conscious decision to share that story with the group.
-I was supplying an interesting anecdote I thought hte group would enjoy.
+I was supplying an interesting anecdote I thought the group would enjoy.
 And they did.

 A lot of people talk about Brene Brown and her writings on vulnerability.
-But if you actually read her work, she never encourages readers to bare their souls, especially in business.
+But if you read her work, she never encourages readers to bare their souls, especially in business.

 In fact, in her book I Thought It Was Just Me, she tells a story on herself.
 She shared her frustrations as a young mother with someone she thought was a friend.
 The friend promptly said, “I always loved being a mom.”
 Yeah right – every minute.
 In retrospect, she says, she reached out too soon.